batsuaK2/cbh/cbh-take-home-project/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+Refactoring

+1. Moved the logic to determine the candidate with a hash true/false into a separate function.
+2. Moved the hasher util to a separate function.
+3. The function deterministicPartitionKey() should be a shell that is exported.
+Separation of concerns.
+4. The length could be moved out to but for brevity I left it in the deterministicPartitionKey
+5. Helps in testing individual parts of the logic.